IvanPalm/HomeServer/README.md

    - Query DNS server with `dig AAAA mydomain.net`, making sure the output in the `ANSWER SECTION` match the IPv6 of the server.
    - Test network connectivity with `ping6 mydomain.net`.

-> Note for myself: the Nameserver configuration may be overwirtten at the next reboot.
+> **Note for myself**: the Nameserver configuration may be overwirtten at the next reboot.
 ---

 ## Dockerized Services